marisalim/Saiga/README.md

 ## Picking parameters <a name="params"></a>
 The pipeline is written to allow you to run different steps without rerunning all analyses over and over.
 The flags/options described below should be edited in the `run_saiga.sh` script.
 The top lines of this script run the demo dataset.

-The first time the pipeline is run, you'll need to analyze the raw basecalled files with `--rawNP`, demultiplex samples with `--demultgo`, and filter reads with `--filt`.
+The first time the pipeline is run on a given dataset, you'll need to analyze the raw basecalled files with `--rawNP`, demultiplex samples with `--demultgo`, and filter reads with `--filt`.

 SAIGA was written to implement demultiplexing by either qcat or MiniBar. qcat can only demultiplex (currently) with ONT index kits, while MiniBar can demultiplex ONT and custom indexes.
 To run qcat, you need the following flags: `--demultgo y --demult qcat --min_score [ ] --ONTbarcodekit [ ]`.
 To run MiniBar, you need the following flags: `--demultgo y --demult minibar --mbseqs [ ] --mb_idx_dist [ ] --mb_pr_dist [ ]`.

 The pipeline filters by read quality with a Phred score threshold and by read length with a buffer you set around the amplicon length provided in your input `sample_list.txt` file: `--filt y --qs [ ] --buffer [ ]`.

-Next, you can choose to analyze the full demultiplexed and filtered dataset (`--subgo y --subset none`) or subsets (`--subgo y --subset 500 --subseed 100` for 500 read random sample of the data) for each sample.
+Next, you can choose to analyze the full demultiplexed and filtered dataset (`--subgo y --subset none`) or subsets (`--subgo y --subset 500 --subseed 100` for sample of 500 reads with random seed 100) for each sample.

 To complete the pipeline analysis, use the `--clust` flag.
 You need to specify the demultiplexer (`--demult`), the subset (`--subset`), a threshold for the minimum percent of reads per isONclust cluster (`--perthresh`), a minimum cd-hit-est cluster similarity threshold (`--cdhitsim`), and a fasta file with sequences you'd like to compare consensus sequences to (`--db`): `--clust y --demult [ ] --subset [ ] --perthresh [ ] --cdhitsim [ ] --db [ ]`.

-You can run the pipeline steps in pieces - just set the required option flags to `n` if you don't want to run those steps.
+You can run the pipeline steps in pieces - just set the required option flags to `n` if you don't want to re-run those steps.

 Example commands:
 ```